oracle/graal/docs/getting-started/graalvm-community/windows.md

 Follow these steps to install GraalVM:

 1. Navigate to the [GraalVM Downloads page](https://www.graalvm.org/downloads/).
 Select **17** or **20** for the Java version, **Windows** for the operating system, and download.
 It will download Oracle GraalVM.
-To download GraalVM Community Edition, go to the [GraalVM Releases repository on GitHub](https://github.com/graalvm/graalvm-ce-builds/releases).

-2. Change the directory to the location where you want to install GraalVM, then move the _.zip_ archive file to it.
+2. Change to the directory where you want to install GraalVM, then move the _.zip_ archive file to it.

 3. Unzip the archive to your file system.

 4. There can be multiple JDKs installed on the machine.
 The next step is to configure the runtime environment.
 Setting environment variables via the command line will work the same way for Windows 8, 10, and 11.
-  - Point the `PATH` environment variable to the GraalVM _bin_ directory:
+  - Set the value of the `PATH` environment variable to the GraalVM _bin_ directory:
     ```shell
     setx /M PATH "C:\Progra~1\Java\<graalvm>\bin;%PATH%"
     ```